austencollins/great-films/README.md

-# Greatest Films
+# Great Films

 You don't realize it, but all you want is a satisfying emotional experience.
 These movies will get you there.

-Genre, culture and other details will vary, but sit tight.
-These movies will move you.
+####99 Homes - 2015

+Set amidst the backdrop of the 2008 housing market catastrophe, Dennis Nash, a hard-working and honest man, can't save his family home despite his best efforts.
+Thrown to the streets with alarming precision by real estate shark Mike Carver, Dennis, out of work and luck, is given a unique opportunity - to join Carver's crew and put others through the harrowing ordeal done to him in order to earn back what's his.

 ####The Hunt (Original Title: "Jagten") - 2013